Village affairs

 The need for a parish plan was identified by the village in around 2003 and in 2006, after about three years of discussions with villagers to identify what they value about their village and what changes they would like to see, a comprehensive five-year parish plan was produced which it is hoped will inspire everyone in the village to become involved and ensure that the community continues to thrive.

 The future of West Hagbourne is inexorably tied to the future of Didcot.
 The town is developing fast - the new Orchard shopping centre, Cineworld cinema and Cornerstone Arts Centre are all open for business, and more shops are expected.
 And of course more houses!
+There are current proposals for several thousand new homes to be built in an expanded Didcot.

 So the future of the village in the context of an expanding Didcot may not be certain but residents are proud and protective of their beautiful, historic village.
 Even if Didcot's houses come closer, West Hagbourne as a village will continue and will still be the pleasant and friendly place it has always been!
 The biggest challenge for the village though will be to maintain its rural environment in the face of an ever expanding town which is already less than two miles away.